hhassan25/student-bag/README.md

 ## In general
 ***
 Student-Bag is an app to give the student the ablility to hold his curriculum in his mobile phone.
-The student will be abel to see his lessons, make quizes, and take marks on his work.
+The student will be able to see his lessons, make quizes, and take marks on his work.

 > For sure this app can be developed more in the future to make a teacher account, and a student account where the teacher will has a special interface to push the lessons, quizes, and notes to the students.

-## Here is some images from the app.
+## Here are some images from the app.
 ***

 ![](https://hadi.yallaproductionz.com/demo_edu_ira/screenshots/1.png)